 Posting on MySpace

+You can add a song, an individual post, OR an image/ video with which users can engage.
+But you can’t do both.
 You can also create a portfolio for yourself where you can add images, mixes, songs, any of your albums and also videos.
 This is great if you’re a musician as you can post a specific song, show which album it can be found in and also link a music video, all in one place.

 Should I Still Use MySpace?

 Nowadays there are other platforms musicians and music fans may turn to for finding and promoting new music.
 These include the likes of Spotify, Deezer and even YouTube.
 So, if you’re a musician it may not be worth your time to post on the site.
-BUT it is still a great place to have a roundup of all your content and it is easy to share with others on the site.
+However, it is still a great place to have a roundup of all your content, and it is easy to share with others on the site.

 Could this make the site worthwhile for you?
 There’s only one way to find out…revisit MySpace to discover if there’s enough left on this former social media essential to tempt you into returning!